Gavin1937/WebImageAPI/doc/Agents.md

 All child class of `BaseAgent` are [singleton classes](https://en.wikipedia.org/wiki/Singleton_pattern).

-This design decision is because I don't want to initialize the same `Agent` class multiple times during the run time, so I uses singleton to avoid re-initialize and authenticated session copying.
+I made this design decision because I don't want to initialize the same `Agent` class multiple times during the run time, so I use singleton to avoid re-initialization and duplicating authentication sessions.

 ## Methods